lucaminudel/crisp-dna/_docs/index.md

 What is this?
 =============

-This site is an [open-source](http://en.wikipedia.org/wiki/Open_source) site describing how Crisp works and why.
+This site is a stipped down version of the [open-source](http://en.wikipedia.org/wiki/Open_source) site describing how Crisp works and why.

 [Crisp](https://www.crisp.se) is a consulting company based in Stockholm, Sweden.
 But we aren't a very typical consulting company.
 For example: